povik/fold/docs/QuickStart.md

 	r1s = r1; r2s = r2;
 ```

-We read the registers indexed by the `rs1` and `rs2` fields of the instruction to obtain the first and the second data operand respectively.
-We special-case the `OP_IMM` opcode and take the second operand directly from the `imm_i` field instead.
+We read the registers selected by the `rs1` and `rs2` fields of the instruction to obtain the first and second operand respectively.
+We special-case the `OP_IMM` opcode for which we take the second operand from the decoded `imm_i` field instead.
 We are assigning the same operand data to `r1s` and `r2s` for reinterpretation.
 Assignment to variables and passing in of function arguments are the only basic operations in Fold programs which can overflow.
-The overflow semantics are defined, and here we make use of them to reinterpret the same data as signed integers.
-From now on whenever we wish to operate with the operands, we can use `r1` and `r2` as their unsigned integer interpretation, and `r2s` and `r2s` as their signed interpretation.
+The overflow semantics are defined, and here we make use of them to reinterpret the operand data as signed integers.
+From now on whenever we wish to use the operands, we can use `r1` and `r2` for their unsigned interpretation, and `r2s` and `r2s` for their signed interpretation.

 Next we define a helper `wb` function to write a result of an operation back to the register file.